 Please note that the video portrays student presentations from the Computer Information Technology (CIT) Diploma program.
 The Computer Systems Technology (CST) Diploma program has online presentations.

-We’re currently accepting submissions for the September/Fall term, and the submission deadline has been extended to August 14.
+We’re currently accepting submissions for the Spring/April term.
+The submission deadline is March 23.

 BCIT’s School of Computing and Academic Studies has a long-standing reputation for producing graduates with job-ready skills for the IT industry.

 The Industry Sponsored Student Projects program (ISSP) provides students with real-life experience by working on IT or software development projects directly from industry.
 Students work in teams or individually with an industry sponsor, proceeding through the development life-cycle to develop IT or software solutions.